 Needing support doesn’t always fit into the 9 to 5 so we have pulled together a range of support services and links to guide you through.

-The College’s Safeguarding Team are here to support all our students and you can contact them via email Safeguarding@Southessex.ac.uk
+The College’s Wellbeing & Safeguarding team are here to support all our students and you can contact them via email Safeguarding@Southessex.ac.uk

 A member of the team will contact you and provide some support.
-Students and staff can also access the Safeguarding Team’s Moodle page where there are resources on a number of topics including mental health, e-safety and mindfulness.
+Students and staff can also access the Wellbeing & Safeguarding team’s Moodle page where there are resources on a number of topics including mental health, e-safety and mindfulness.